morganpizzini/AspNetCore.Docs.it-it/aspnetcore/host-and-deploy/index.md

 ## <a name="host-on-docker"></a>Host in Docker

-Per altre informazioni, vedere <xref:host-and-deploy/docker/index>.
+Per ulteriori informazioni, vedere <xref:host-and-deploy/docker/index>.

 ## <a name="additional-resources"></a>Risorse aggiuntive